railwayapp/docs/src/pages/deployment/builds.md

 ## Buildpacks

 Railway uses [Cloudnative Buildpacks](https://buildpacks.io/) to attempt to build and deploy with zero configuration.
-Currently we support the following languages out of the box
+Currently, we support the following languages out of the box

 - NodeJS
 - Python
 - Go
 - Ruby
 - Java

 If you have a language that you want us to support, please don't hesitate to [reach out](https://discord.gg/xAm2w6g) and let us know.